 What Is The Ego?

-To be a bit more specific, the ego is a common and distorted sense-of-self identity tied to your over-identification with human-animal attachments and fears and to a psycho-social false identification with any given perception/story that you and/or others project onto/into the “world” as “real” (with you playing a role in that projected story), which is how it keeps “you” tied to suffering in relationship to objects and people in the first place.
+To be a bit more specific, the ego is a common and distorted sense-of-self identity tied to your over-identification with human-animal attachments and fears and to a psycho-social false identification with any given perception/story that you and/or others project onto/into the “world” as “real” at any given point (with you playing a role in that projected story).
+This story (of how you “fit into” any particular narrative of ever-changing negotiated perceptions of “reality,” at any given point) is how “you” get, and remain, tied to suffering in relationship to objects and people in the first place.

-Put another way, the ego is a socially-bound (and often “negotiated” for the specific purpose of maintaining illusory–since none of it is real–personas and personal narratives/stories about “self” and “others” in relationships and society) mental-emotional construct/fabrication of identity that creates a false sense-of “I” from a conglomerate of (ultimately irrelevant) external, malleable, and temporary factors that one ignorantly attempts (consciously or unconsciously) to give validity and make permanent and “True” about his/her personal expression in the world through psychic attachment and overidentification in order to cope with the spiritual disease that comes from ignorant overidentification with objects, experiences, and form, causing mental distraction that is fueled by uncertainty about the ever-changing form that a particular “person” needs to “survive.”
+Again, the ego is a socially-bound (and often “negotiated” for the specific purpose of maintaining illusory–since none of its roles/identities are real–personas and personal narratives/stories about “self” and “others” in relationship to the mentally perceived world that it creates for itself, and the collectively fashioned society that it co-creates with “everyone” else) mental-emotional construct/fabrication of identity that creates a false sense-of “I” from a conglomerate of (ultimately irrelevant) external, malleable, and temporary factors that one ignorantly attempts (consciously or unconsciously) to give validity and make permanent and “True” about his/her personal expression in the world through psychic attachment and overidentification in order to cope with the spiritual dis-ease that comes from ignorant overidentification with objects, experiences, and form, causing mental distraction and fear that is fueled by uncertainty about the ever-changing form that a particular “person” needs to “survive.”

 Why The Ego Is Bound To Suffering